 It would be stating the obvious if I say that to get a job and keep it, one must have domain expertise.
 A car mechanic should know his way around the engine and a doctor must know his stethoscope and syringes.
 Having said that, which doctor do you prefer going to?
-One who is pleasant, addresses all your worries and doubts and doesn’t treat you like a number in the line.
+One who is pleasant addresses all your worries and doubts and doesn’t treat you like a number in the line.
 Now, consider a situation when your car is broke.
 You will usually find one mechanic in the herd who is everyone’s favourite.
 People don’t just go to him because he knows his engines but also because he always welcomes you with a smile and irrespective of the magnitude of the wreckage, makes your car problems look rather simple.
 This is the magic that “Soft Skills” can create.

 Your technical expertise might get you hired, but it’s your “soft skills” which usher you on to a successful career graph.
-Soft Skills is a comprehensive term and most of us fail to grasp its concept in entirety.
+Soft Skill is a comprehensive term and most of us fail to grasp its concept in entirety.
 A perfect combination of work ethics, attitude, communication skills, emotional intelligence and a whole host of other attributes count as the soft skills.
 These skill sets play a crucial role in your career’s success.
 These are the skills which enable you to become an excellent leader.
-Challenges like problem solving; delegating, motivating and team building are all much easier if you have good soft skills.
-It is also very important to have the understanding of how to get along with people and showcase a positive attitude if you aspire for a successful career.
+Challenges like problem-solving; delegating, motivating and team building are all much easier if you have good soft skills.
+It is also very important to have the understanding of how to get along with people and showcase a positive attitude if you aspire to a successful career.

 What concerns me the most is that most of the professionals as well as the businesses neglect the importance of these soft skills.
 A reason for this might be that there are far less trainings provided for soft skills as compared to the hard skills.
-It is strange to see how companies expect their hires to have soft skills and an understanding of how to behave in a work place.
-Organizations usually hire people with a pre-conceived notion that someone who is coming for the job must have an understanding of being on time, taking initiative, being friendly and producing high quality work.
+It is strange to see how companies expect their hires to have soft skills and an understanding of how to behave in a workplace.
+Organizations usually hire people with a pre-conceived notion that someone who is coming for the job must have an understanding of being on time, taking initiative, being friendly and producing high-quality work.